 Founder of Solepreneur Institute.

 I have managed to make 7-figure income through affiliate marketing.
-Here are 3 ideas that will not work in 2020 when it comes to affiliate marketing:
+Here are 3 ideas that will not work when it comes to affiliate marketing:

 Ranking bad content: To make money with SEO and affiliate marketing, you will need to build informative content that answers readers’ questions.

 Google is cracking down on the top/best list that doesn’t provide value to the searcher.
-Create real content, and your affiliate content will rank well in Google in 2020.
+Create real content, and your affiliate content will rank well in Google.

 Using Amazon only: Amazon has relatively low commission payouts as compared to other affiliate networks.
 Instead of using Amazon only, promote other similar products from other affiliate networks.

-Thinking it will be easy: In 2020, affiliate marketing will become more challenging than ever.
+Thinking it will be easy: Affiliate marketing will become more challenging than ever.
 You have a lot of competition when it comes to advertising and even ranking on Google.
-To be successful in 2020, you will need to write quality content and attract loyal visitors who will return often.
+To be successful, you will need to write quality content and attract loyal visitors who will return often.

 Outreach Consultant at Centriq.